-Figure 2: Group-specific ASMRs based on ages 40 to 89 for the ten IMD deciles, males (left) and females (right).
+Figure 2: Group-specific ASMRs (log-scale) based on ages 40 to 89 for the ten deciles of IMD 2015 (top) and IMD 2004 (bottom), males (left) and females (right).
 The weighting is based on the European Standard Population recalibrated in 2013.

 We find in Figure 2 that the ASMRs are clearly ranked with respect to the level of deprivation for both sexes.
-The rates decrease steadily over time for all groups until 2011, after which there appears a slow down of mortality improvements, a feature which was not so obvious in the crude death rates in Figure 1.
+The rates decrease steadily over time for all groups until 2011, after which there appears a slowdown of mortality improvements, a feature which was not so obvious in the crude death rates in Figure 1.
+All ASMR plots show a widening gaps of mortality across the groups over the years.
+For females the differences in improvement rates are more significant than for males.
+The group-specific trends are very similar for both IMD rankings, 2004 and 2015, which indicates that any artificially widening gap described above has a rather weak effect on the overall picture.
+For that reason we will only consider mortality data based on the 2015 ranking in the remainder of this paper.